 The University at Buffalo Comprehensive Flexible Endoscopic Surgical Fellowship provides a variety of surgical experiences with a focus on advanced endoscopic procedures.
 The clinical experience is gained through progressive responsibility and increased autonomy over the course of the one-year fellowship.
 This includes the opportunity to allow the fellow to take call as a surgical attending and to manage their own patients with faculty back up as needed.

+At the conclusion of the fellowship in Flexible Endoscopy, the fellow will be able to perform advanced endoscopic therapeutic procedures along with a robust laparoscopic and robotic general surgery experience.
 To achieve this goal, this curriculum provides a guide to the topics for study, and the knowledge and skills required to become a surgical endoscopist.
+Detailed objectives, educational content and clinical skills for each unit can be found on the Fellowship Council website.

 Fellows are expected to log the following number of cases by the completion of the one-year fellowship.